adwilks/sharpnotes/README.md

 1. Clone project:
 git clone https://github.com/adwilks/sharpnotes
 2. Configure MySQL:
-Run the configure_db script to get the database configured.
+Run the configure_db script to get the database configured:
+`bash configure_db c1 app secret` (You will need to know the MySql Root password.
 Alternatively (or if there are problems): Create a new db user: app, password: secret.
 Create a new database: c1.
-Grant app all rights to the c1 database.
+Grant 'app' all rights to the c1 database.
 3. Run Migrations:
 From the directory where you cloned  the project run: `php artisan migrate`
 4. Run Seeds: